covert-labs/covert-labs.github.io/_posts/2019-05-05-security-data-science-learning-resources.md

 ### Twitter

 Twitter can be a gold mine for new and relevant ideas, blogs, presentations, etc for security data science.
-You just need to make sure you continuely follow the right folks.
+You just need to make sure you continually follow the right folks.
 Here is a short list of thought leaders in this space (if I left you off it is my oversight so please don't take offense).

 * [@\_delta\_zero](https://twitter.com/_delta_zero)
 * [@alexcpsec](https://twitter.com/alexcpsec)